ksevindik/ksevindik.github.io/_posts/2011-07-21-allowing-roles-without-defining-them-in-intercept-url-element.md

+---
+layout: post
-# Allowing roles without defining them in intercept-url element
+title: Allowing roles without defining them in intercept-url element
+author: Kenan Sevindik
+---

 Spring Security Framework has lots of authentication and authorization features, and almost all of them can be customized and extended according to your own needs.
 One of the common requests I come up with is that developers don’t want to